GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 1. In the Google Cloud Console, navigate to **AlloyDB > Clusters**.
 2. Select your cluster, and look for the **Replicate data to BigQuery**.
 3. Follow the guided wizard and customize the stream.
+4. Ensure to
+   - Create the stream in the same region as your AlloyDB cluster
+   - Use **Built-in database authentication**
-4. Ensure to create the stream in the same region as your AlloyDB cluster, to only select the two tables you just created, and in the write mode select **Merge**, staleness limit to **0 seconds** and a single datatset for all schemas named **disney**.
+   - Select the two tables you just created
+   - Configure the write mode select **Merge**, staleness limit to **0 seconds** and a single datatset for all schemas named **disney**.

+The stream will be created and started automatically, do not wait until its finished.
+You can start challenge 2 and come back to this step later.

 #### Task 1.4: Prove the Flow with Data Canvas